darktable/Unity-Plane-Mesh-Splitter/README.md

 # Unity Plane Mesh Splitter

-A simple script which lets you split any mesh into smaller submeshes.
+A simple tool which lets you split any mesh into smaller submeshes.
 At first it was designed to work with imported Tiled2Unity terrains, but I rewrote it to work with everything you can throw at it.

 # What is the purpose of this tool?